- Best Bluetooth Motorcycle Helmets for 2023 – A Real List - October 6, 2023

 What Causes a Helmet to be Noisy?

 Before you go about soundproofing your helmet, it’s handy to know why it’s making the noise at all.
+Maybe you’ll come up with a technique we never thought of and post it in the comments for others!

 The main culprit that makes a noisy helmet is wind.
 This can be from windy weather or the wind generated as you cruise down the highway.